vnddka123/PortAIO-Loader/README.md

 # Welcome to PortAIO v2!

 **ANNOUNCEMENT 9/4/16** : PortAIO is still being updated!
 The only downside is that school started for me.
 The only time I have to update is on the weekends but even then I may have an essay or something to do.
 Basically what I'm saying is, school is my first priority.
-Hope most you understand!
+Hope most of you understand!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZSQBFWWV9WEN)